Tips for viewport rendering

 Beware of the quality & performance tradeoff

-Choose the right material settings
+Choose suitable material settings

 When opening a point cloud, a new surface material is created and assigned to the point cloud.
 Select the point cloud and adjust the Size parameter under Object Inspector > Material Attributes for a closed appearance.